 There have been some great inventions throughout history.
 Things like the spork, the Muji 0.5 gel pen, and the K-Swiss Tongue Twister all spring to mind.
 The greatest though is undoubtedly the sandwich.
 Because as anyone who’s ever entered the kitchen to find a packet of crisps, some salad cream, and a loaf of bread knows, the possibilities are endless with the humble sandwich.
 And sometimes it’s all you want.
 A classic sandwich.
 A hot sandwich.
 A sandwich bigger than your head.
 Here are the places to go to when all you want is a sandwich.

-Quality Wines is the wine bar attached to the Quality Chop House, and at lunchtime they make the kind of sandwiches that will make you feel like a prat for ever going to Pret.
-The hot and cold options change daily, but they keep things consistent good.
-Pulled pork with kimchi and Japanese mayo is a serious KO’er, but the cold ham and coleslaw, is our favourite.
-Also, don’t miss their wafer thin salted homemade crisps.
+Quality Wines is the wine bar attached to the Quality Chop House, and at lunchtime they make the kind of sandwiches that will make you feel like a prat for ever considering Pret.
+The hot and cold options change daily, but they keep things consistently good.
+Pulled pork with kimchi and Japanese mayo is a serious KO’er, roast chicken and aioli is a classic, but the cold ham and mustard-heavy coleslaw is our favourite.
+Also, don’t skip their wafer-thin salted homemade crisps.
 You know where to put ’em.

 The sub is an unappreciated sandwich-type on this side of the pond.
 More often than not, there’s only one way to have a sub in London, and it’s not the best possible way.
 You’ll realise this once you eat from Dom’s on Hackney Road.
 There’s ‘The Cold Cuts’ loaded with bresaola, salami, provolone, tangy peppers and more.
 There’s ‘The Grapow’, a Thai-inspired sub that caused us to almost unintentionally amputate our right (sandwich-gripping) thumb.
 And most importantly after you finish, there’s the feeling that you and the menu have lots of unfinished business.